 PROFILE: Macy’s Inc., including Bloomingdales department stores, is a significant funder in the world of corporate philanthropy, both through a formal foundation (the Macy’s Foundation) and through the company itself (a program called My Macy's District Grants).
 Macy’s seeks to “help create stronger, healthier places for [their] customers and associates to work and live.”
-Both the foundation and the corporation have the same five areas of philanthropic focus: Arts and culture, education, the environment, HIV/AIDS and “women’s issues” (with primary focus on women’s health and domestic violence).
+Both the foundation and the corporation have the same five areas of philanthropic focus: Arts and culture, education, the environment, HIV/AIDS and “women’s issues,” which funds work related to women’s health and domestic violence.

 Visual arts grant seekers should not ignore Macy’s other funding priorities as arts initiatives that intersect with additional funding areas can only be value-added.

 The My Macy’s District Grants program was established in 2010.
 It funded $3.5 million in grants in 2015 and $1.5 million in 2016 to organizations across its five areas of focus.
 The My Macy’s District Grants not only give a lot, they give flexibly.
 Organizations can apply via either an “Event” application or a “Program” application.
 Both are useful for visual arts organizations.
 Macy’s defines the Event category to include showings and performances; the Program category is for “ongoing program or general operations support.”